catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Write an handleClick function, which pushes using router to the "ListOfChartsPage.js" page.

-- [ ] The function returns, nested in a fragment, a h1 heading, several line breaks, a paragraph, several line breaks, a h2 heading, an unordered list, a paragraph, an unordered list, several line breaks and finally the StyledButton component.
+- [ ] The function returns, nested in a fragment, the StyledTitle component, several line breaks, the StyledParagraph component, several line breaks, the StyledHeading component, the StyledUl component, the StyledParagraph component, the StyledUl component, several line breaks and finally the StyledDiv component and nested within the StyledButton component.
+This div element is necessary in order to center the button horizontally.

-- [ ] The h1 has for text "PLOTDATA".
+- [ ] StyledTitle has for text "PLOTDATA".

-- [ ] The first p has for text "With PLOTDATA you can use data to easily make customizable publication-quality charts, all without programming.".
+- [ ] The first call to StyledParagraph has for text "With PLOTDATA you can use data to easily make customizable publication-quality charts, all without programming.".

-- [ ] The h2 has for text "Overview of the different steps".
+- [ ] StyledHeading has for text "Overview of the different steps".

-- [ ] The first ul has li elements nested with the following text:
+- [ ] The first call to StyledUl has li elements nested with the following text:

   - Step 1: Decide what type of graph.
   - Step 2: Upload a CSV file to get the data.